 I have been a perfectionist since my childhood.
 And I remember I used to make a sleek hairstyle when I combed my hair after the shower.
 I tried to achieve the highest grade in the class and made every possible effort to be on top.
 I was used to erasing words repeatedly with the eraser to correct mistakes.
 And perfecting the shapes of the alphabet was my habit in school.
 But I was deprived of this privilege of erasing words when I got promoted to 6th grade, where we had to use pen instead of lead pencils.

 Sometimes, I put lots of effort into erasing and correcting mistakes in my work before submitting it to the teacher.
 As pen leaves permanent impressions, and a simple eraser no longer works.
 I had to change my method of correcting mistakes.
 I started using chalk to cover up my mistakes, but they reemerged later.

-Cross your Mistakes and Move Onward:
+Cross and Correcting Mistakes and Move Onward

-He explained,” Trying to erase your mistakes would only damage your book and would eat up even the correct words written over the leaf.”
+He explained,” Trying to erase your mistakes would only damage your book and eat up even the correct words written over the leaf.”

 I protested,” but I do not want people to know about my flaws and shortcomings.”
-My kind teacher smiled and responded” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes and destroy your reputation.
+My kind teacher smiled and responded,” Trying to erase your mistakes would only waste your time, make more mess and noise about your mistakes, and destroy your reputation.
 Instead, you can put some effort and resources into writing more beautiful words ahead”.

-Forgive Yourself and Move Forward:
+Forgive Yourself and Move Forward